|Why Programming Languages?|

 All lectures for the course are presented online in video form.
 In (virtual) class, students will present homework solutions and/or work through homework-like problems as a group.

-For a detailed list of topics covered by the course, see the schedule for last fall.
+For a detailed list of topics covered by the course, see the schedule for Fall 2020.

 No textbook is required, but the course content is derived from the following book: